Human trafficking in Florida

 Human trafficking in Florida is the illegal trade of human beings for sexual exploitation or forced labor as it occurs in the state of Florida.
 After California and New York, Florida has the most human trafficking cases in the United States.
 Florida has had cases of sex trafficking, domestic servitude, and forced labor.
+A report from 2024 suggests 700,000 people were victims of human trafficking in Florida, approximately 3% of the Florida population.

 Florida has a large agricultural economy and a large immigrant population, which has made it a prime environment for forced labor, particularly in the tomato industry.
 Also Florida's tourism industry has also helped make the state a prime target for human traffickers.
 Concerted efforts have led to the freeing of thousands of slaves in recent years.
 The National Human Trafficking Resource Center reported receiving 1,518 calls and emails in 2015 about human trafficking in Florida.

 Anti-trafficking laws and policies

 The United States Congress passed the Victims of Trafficking and Violence Protection Act in 2000, which not only criminalizes human trafficking but aims to support its victims.
 In 2002, the Florida Department of Children and Families Office of Refugee Resettlement began a project to explore how Florida could implement this new law.